gitlabhq/gitlabhq/doc/integration/slash_commands.md

 | `/project-name issue show <id>` | Shows the issue with id `<id>` |
 | `/project-name issue search <query>` | Shows up to 5 issues matching `<query>` |
 | `/project-name deploy <from> to <to>` | Deploy from the `<from>` environment to the `<to>` environment |

+## Issue commands

+It is possible to create new issue, display issue details and search up to 5 issues.

+## Deploy command

+In order to deploy to an environment, GitLab will try to find a deployment action in the pipeline.

+If there is only one action for a given environment, it is going to be triggered.
+If there is more than one action defined, GitLab will try to find an action which name equals the environment name we want to deploy to.

+Command will return an error when no matching action has been found.